5 FAM 770

 d.
 The <body> tag should contain the URL of the appropriate background for the classified Web page.

 e.
-An unclassified sample secret web page modeling these requirements can be viewed on the IRM Office of Policy and Regulations (IRM/BPC/PRG) Web site.
+An unclassified sample secret web page modeling these requirements can be viewed on the IRM Office of Governance, Resource, and Performance Management (IRM/BMP/GRP) Web site.
 Background images can be downloaded following instructions on the sample Web page.

 5 FAM 775 INCIDENT HANDLING